-The Fashion design degree at USW creates the leaders of tomorrow’s fashion industry, a group of professionals who can respond to the industry’s challenges.
+The Fashion degree at USW creates the leaders of tomorrow’s fashion industry, a group of professionals who can respond to the industry’s challenges.
 Fashion design at USW oﬀers experience of the fashion industry beyond the university environment and sets a culture, skillset and attributes for life after graduation.
 You’ll engage in design thinking and a process-driven approach to solve complex issues of design, sustainability and commercial success, and develop a strong creative vision.

 Based at USW's Cardiff campus, in the heart of the city centre, you will work in new studios that simulate an industry environment.
 These have a full suite of manufacturing equipment, including industrial sewing machines.
 You will work with partners from the industry and be supported to undertake internships, work experience and placements.
 We are currently partnering with local, national and international brands to connect USW with a global industry.
 You will compete in national and international design competitions, placing your work on a global stage.

 University of South Wales Graduates work for industry leaders such as Christopher Raeburn, Harrods, Top Shop, Peacocks, Clarks, Roland Mouret, The BBC, The Royal Shakespeare Company, River Island, AllSaints, John Lewis, ASOS, Fred Perry, Victoria’s Secret, H&M NEXT and many more.
 Graduates have also gone on to establish their own fashion brands, such as Imtayaz Quassim, whose designs have been worn by Justin Bieber, Tyga and Gareth Bale.

 Follow USW Fashion on Instagram.

 This Fashion design course will push you and help you grow into a professional designer who is able to thrive in the global fashion industry.
-You will learn new ways to think, create and respond to a demanding market.
+You will learn new ways to think, make, draw and promote yourself and respond to a demanding industry.

 Starting with the core skills of sewing, drawing, pattern cutting, designing and researching, you will build a foundation of ability to underpin your practice.
-In the second year, you will begin to connect with the industry through partnerships and projects.
+In the second year, you will begin to connect with the industry through partnerships and projects to build your practice.

 Your final year is a creative playground for you to develop as a designer and launch into the industry.
 You will work with a creative team, including models, hairdressers, make-up artists, film makers, choreographers and photographers, to create a multi-sensory experience that defines you as a contemporary and innovative industry professional.
 You hard work will culminate in showing your launching collection at Graduate Fashion week in London.

-The fashion design degree is assessed through regular coursework submissions, in addition to practical assessment.
+The fashion design degree is assessed through regular coursework submissions, in addition to practical assessments, presentations and collaborative projects.

 There is currently no accreditation associated with this course.

 As part of the enhanced University of South Wales's Cardiff campus, fashion students benefit from a whole floor dedicated to fashion design, fashion promotion, and fashion marketing and retail design.
 These new facilities include two design studios, one with a view over Cardiff Bay and the other overlooking the city centre.
 All spaces are designed to inspire you to consider the fantastic location of a capital city in all the work that you do.

 The entry criteria below shows the qualification range within which the University will make offers.
 Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
 Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.